 Early Development (ED)

 Description The early condition class is the initial post-disturbance community dominated by coppicing oak sprouts (such as Q. kelloggi or Q. chrysolepsis).
 T. diversilobum may be abundant.
 Bunchgrasses and associated forbs dominate understory.
 Localized native herbivory may maintain oak sprouts in “shrub” form for extended period.
-Vegetation includes oak sprouts or conifer seedling/saplings growing to 4-6” DBH (LandFire 2007a).
+Vegetation also includes conifer seedling/saplings growing to 4-6” DBH (LandFire 2007a).

 On sites or areas that are dry or of low quality, significant pine regeneration may depend on concurrent disturbance of chaparral and a good pine seed crop with favorable weather.
 Thus, it may require 50-100 years for significant pine regeneration in the absence of intervention.
 Clearcuts with minimal brush control develop a dense stand of pole-size trees in 20-30 years, twice the time required when brush is completely removed.
 Dense brush is typical in young stands and an herbaceous layer may develop on some sites.
 On drier sites, there is less tendency for succession toward shade-adapted species.
 As young, dense stands age and attain a closed canopy, they exclude most undergrowth.
 When other adapted conifers occur in moist pine stands of medium to high site quality, they may form a significant understory in about 20 years in the absence of fire (Fitzhugh 1988).